 We provide highly qualified university graduates with the possibility of gaining their doctorate in our areas of research.
 The academic degree is awarded by a university, as our Institute does not have the power to do so.
 Depending on the organization of the doctorate in terms of content, we offer support to doctoral students by means of either temporary employment or a grant for up to four years.
 The Directors responsible for each thesis topic decide upon the type of support given and its duration.

-In addition, as from 2011, we are offering our doctoral students challenging and formalised doctoral training at the International Max Planck Research School (IMPRS) for Neural Circuits in conjunction with other partners in Frankfurt like Goethe University, the Max Planck Institute of Biophysics, the Ernst Strüngmann Institute and the Frankfurt Institute for Advanced Studies.
+In addition, as from 2011, we are offering our doctoral students challenging and formalised doctoral training at the International Max Planck Research School (IMPRS) for Neural Circuits in conjunction with other partners in Frankfurt like Goethe University, the Ernst Strüngmann Institute and the Frankfurt Institute for Advanced Studies.
 We have thus created excellent conditions for a structured English language doctoral program, and provide our doctoral students with outstanding educational and research opportunities.
-Currently, there is no call for applications open.
+The next call for applications will open in Fall 2020.

 What to expect?